wldfngrs/alx-pre_course/README.md

-Hi, this is my first readme
+Hi, this is my first README